-Patients with no symptoms may only need monitoring.
+People with no symptoms may only need monitoring.
 Mild cases can be managed medically.
-However, only surgery that removes the affected glands will provide a cure.
-The surgery to remove the diseased gland or glands is called a parathyroidectomy.
+However, if hypercalcemia is due to primary hyperparathyroidism, only surgery that removes the affected parathyroid gland(s) will provide a cure.

 There are different approaches to locating and removing the diseased parathyroid glands.